-Four actresses in Tony history have been nominated in two different categories in the same year.
+Five individuals in Tony history have been nominated in two different performance categories in the same year.

-- Dana Ivey made history in 1984 for being nominated for her work in both a play and a musical.
+Dana Ivey made history in 1984 as an acting nominee for both a play and a musical.
 She was nominated as Best Featured Actress in a Play for Heartbreak House and Best Featured Actress in a Musical for Sunday in the Park with George.
-She didn't win in either category.

 All in the Family